angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

 5. Deploy the artifacts to the corresponding PR's directory.
 6. Prevent overwriting previously deployed artifacts (which ensures that the guarantees established during deployment will remain valid until the artifacts are removed).
-7. Prevent uploaded files from accessing anything outside their directory.
+7. Prevent hosted preview files from accessing anything outside their directory.

 ### Implementation details